-I recently discovered that I have legitimate psychic powers for predicting the future.
-Actually, no; scratch that, I discovered these powers long ago when I was a teenager and had a dream that my ex-boyfriend (the one who I kept tricking with my bewitching beauty) had written me a love letter from Venezuela, and when I woke up, I ran out to the mailbox to find, lo and behold: a letter from my Venezuelan ex-boyfriend.
+Long ago, when I was a teenager, I had a dream that my ex-boyfriend had written me a love letter from Venezuela, and when I woke up, I ran out to the mailbox to find, lo and behold: a letter from my Venezuelan ex-boyfriend.

-“Lucas,” I admonished, “You are going to spill your drink.
+“Lucas,” I said, “You are going to spill your drink.
 Stop bouncing around and be careful.”

 There.
 Annoying unnecessary drink-spill averted.

-He totally spilled that shit, in epic splattering totality, about thirty seconds after I told him he was going to do it.
+He spilled his drink in epic splatter-across-the-entire-table totality, about thirty seconds after I told him he was going to do it.

-I am the type of person who says “I told you so,” not only because I’m a terrible annoying nag, but because it is absolutely necessary to call attention to the ignored wisdom that is so frequently dispensed from my lips.
-Otherwise how are we supposed to grow and learn as a family?
-If everyone could witness my superiority in all regards via repeated examples of “didn’t I just fucking say that would happen?” then we might eventually come to a place where I don’t have to say “I told you so.”
+Though I’m not proud to admit it, I am the type of person who says “I told you so.”
+I do this, not only because I’m a terrible annoying nag, but also because IT IS NECESSARY.
+Someone needs to call attention to the ignored brilliance so frequently dispensed from my lips.
+Otherwise, how are we supposed to grow and learn as a family?
+If everyone would simply acknowledge my wisdom in all things, via my repeated utterings of “didn’t I just f***ing say that would happen?” then we might eventually come to a place where I don’t have to say “I told you so.”
 Everyone would just listen the first time.
+Probably.

-It turns out being able to predict the future is a completely useless talent because knowing the future does not mean you can prevent it.
-It only unnecessarily addles your brain with anxiety leading up to the inevitable.
-In fact, our unintentional experiment seems only to highlight the likelihood that trying to prevent a foreseen outcome is the very thing that engenders the manifestation of that outcome.
-I’m pretty sure that when I warned Lucas about his wild bouncing it only distracted him from the knowledge that he was holding a drink in his hand, therefore increasing the chance that he would spill it.
+So all of us moms have this totally awesome talent of predicting the future, but it’s completely useless to us.
+Knowing what is about to happen (and the pathetic, futile attempt to prevent it) only creates unnecessary anxiety leading up to the inevitable.
+Moreover, my family’s unintentional experiment seems only to have highlighted the awful, horrifying prospect that trying to prevent a foreseen outcome is the VERY THING that brings about that outcome.
+I’m pretty sure that when I warned Lucas about his wild bouncing, it only distracted him from the knowledge that he was holding a drink in his hand, thereby increasing the likelihood that he would spill it.

-So maybe when I see my kid slopping his drink all over the place the best thing to do to avoid a mess is to just stay quiet.
+So maybe next time I see my kid slopping his drink all over the place, the best thing to do to avoid a mess is to just stay quiet.

-And I want a new psychic power; this one sucks.
+And I want a new super power; this one sucks.